-Our gas boilers and any other gas equipment is maintained and checked annually by a competent contractor, WS Swift, who is a CORGI registered gas installer.
+1. Our gas boilers and any other gas equipment in all three buildings is maintained and checked annually by a competent contractor, WS Swift, who is a CORGI registered gas installer.
 Any necessary work required for safety is implemented immediately.